2019-2020 Submission Deadline October 31, 2019

 - Narrative of course deliverables or what will be produced through this funding.
 Proposals must describe how high-impact practices or diversity will be implemented into your teaching.
 As appropriate proposals should also discuss considerations for making deliverables available to all students regardless of ability or physical location.

 - Assessment plan describing how student learning from these activities will be assessed or how the proposed project will be evaluated.

 - An itemized budget summary of projected expenses.
 Budgets smaller than the $4,000 award limit are encouraged.
 Applicants are encouraged to utilize departmental resources as feasible; submitting for items critical to the success of the project.

 Proposals will be reviewed by the Faculty Center for Teaching and Learning Advisory Council.
-Award recipients will be notified by November 17th.
+Award recipients will be notified by the middle of November, 2019.

-The attached Evaluation Rubric details the criteria that will be used to award Curriculum Innovation.
+The attached Evaluation Rubric details the criteria that will be used to award Curriculum Innovation projects.